 Walking tours and pedicab tours land in a similar price range, but the value calculation is different.

-| Pedicab (Classic) | Walking Tour | |
+| Pedicab (Classic) | Pedicab (Grand 2hr) | Walking Tour | |

-| Price | $45/person | $30–50/person |
+| Price | $45/person | $90/person | $30–50/person |

-| What's included | Private tour, narration, photo stops | Group tour, guide, in-depth commentary |
+| What's included | Private tour, narration, photo stops | Same + reservoir + upper park | Group tour, expert guide, in-depth commentary |

-| Time | 1 hour | 2–3 hours |
+| Time | 1 hour | 2 hours | 2–3 hours |

-| Cost per landmark | ~$3/landmark | ~$4–5/landmark |
+| Cost per landmark | ~$3/landmark | ~$5/landmark | ~$4–5/landmark |

-| Tips | Appreciated, not required | Expected ($5–10) |
+| Tips | Appreciated, not required | Appreciated, not required | Expected ($5–10/guest) |

 Per hour, a walking tour is cheaper.
 Per landmark, a pedicab is cheaper.
 Per unit of effort, the pedicab wins by a wide margin — though effort isn't why most people book walking tours.
+The Grand Tour at 2 hours is a useful middle option: pedicab efficiency, but with enough time for the upper-park landmarks (the Reservoir, Conservatory Garden) that the Classic doesn't reach.

 Who Should Pick What